Throne room: United Kingdom

 The United Kingdom monarchs almost always had their own personal throne constructed.
 Until 1900, each throne was usually given or melted down at the end of the monarch's reign for the next throne.
 The thrones after 1900 were saved.
 The exact number of thrones in the United Kingdom is unknown, though there are at least more than five.

-The United Kingdom differs from other countries as it has instead, of one or two thrones, numerous thrones, some of which are 800 years old.
+The United Kingdom differs from other countries as it has instead of one or two thrones, numerous thrones, some of which are 800 years old.
+The “throne” used for the anointing and crowning of the monarch during the Coronation of the British Monarch is called the Chair of St. Edward, or St. Edward’s Chair.
+The Chair, which is centuries old, is usually on display at Westminster Abbey.

 Buckingham Palace

-The throne room of Buckingham Palace, residence of the British Monarch in the capital city of London, is used for court gatherings and as a second dancing room.
-It is dominated by a proscenium arch supported by a pair of winged figures of 'victory' holding garlands above the two thrones, which are originals from the Queen's coronation in 1953.
+The Throne Room of Buckingham Palace, the official residence of the British monarch in London, is used for court gatherings and as a second dancing room.
+It is dominated by a proscenium arch supported by a pair of winged figures of 'victory' holding garlands above the two Chairs of Estate, which were originally made for Queen Elizabeth II’s coronation in 1953 and were refurbished for King Charles III and Queen Camilla for their coronation in 2023 and embroidered with the cyphers of the new King and Queen.

 It is in the throne room that the sovereign, on special occasions, receives loyal addresses.
 Another use of the throne room has been for formal wedding photographs.
 The throne room is usually not used for ambassadors' arrival, which is usually in the ambassadors room of Buckingham Palace.

-Apart from the Thrones in the room actually named Throne Room, there is also a pair of Thrones in the Buckingham Palace Ballroom, that is a larger multi-purpose hall within the Palace.
+Apart from the Thrones in the room actually named Throne Room, there is also a pair of Thrones in the Buckingham Palace Ballroom, that is a larger multi-purpose hall within the palace.
 The ballroom is also used for investiture ceremonies in the UK's honours system.

 There are also other thrones in the Throne Room.
-To the right of the sovereign's throne is Queen Victoria's throne and opposite that on the other side of the room is the former Queen Mother's and King George's.
+To the right of the sovereign's throne is Queen Victoria's throne and opposite that on the other side of the room is the throne chairs of King George VI and his consort Queen Elizabeth.
 There are also two further thrones in the room.